 Financial Aid Calendar

-February 15 – FAFSA due. (required to determine eligibility for need-based federal and state financial aid)
+January 15 – FAFSA due (required to determine eligibility for need-based federal and state financial aid).

-April 1 – Verification items due to fiancial aid office
+May 1 – Verification items due to financial aid office.

 June 1 – Fall semester tuition statements mailed.